Israel025/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ** The 8-true_knowledge script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+** The 9-divide_and_rule script prints the result of POWER divided by DIVIDE, followed by a new line.(POWER and DIVIDE are environment variables.

+)